-This has resulted in significant safety, cost & downtime issues for insurers and end-users, because of the susceptibility of these cylinders to damage and erosion.
+This has resulted in significant safety, cost and downtime issues for owners and end-users, because of the susceptibility of these cylinders to damage and erosion.

-Now, the British Standards Institution (BSI) - with input from Chesterfield Special Cylinders - has developed BS 8562, the new standard for the inspection and testing of hard to reach/impossible to remove, gas tubes.
-This forms the core of Chesterfield Special Cylinders’ Integrity Management service.
+EN 16753 is the new standard for the inspection and testing of hard to reach/impossible to remove, gas tubes and forms the core of Chesterfield Special Cylinders’ Integrity Management service.
+As part of this standard, CSC IM specialises in delivering acoustic emission (AE) testing which is seen as the future of testing for seamless cylinders.

 Chesterfield Special Cylinders is the only company capable of delivering this strict new testing regime worldwide, with bespoke facilities and equipment, operating globally.

-BS 8562 is a non-destructive ‘In Situ’ testing standard applicable to HP tubes in locations where their removal would be hazardous or impossible (e.g. offshore oil installations) or where the downtime required to remove the vessel would hinder the safe operation of a plant or service (e.g. power generation, hospitals, advanced research applications and marine installations such as heave compensation systems on semi-submersible drilling rigs).
+EN 16753 and BS 8562 are non-destructive ‘In Situ’ testing standards applicable to HP tubes in locations where their removal would be hazardous or impossible (e.g. offshore oil installations) or where the downtime required to remove the vessel would hinder the safe operation of a plant or service (e.g. power generation, hospitals, advanced research applications and marine installations such as heave compensation systems on semi-submersible drilling rigs).

 For further information and advice: